Social welfare in Mexico: For the elderly and disabled

 Other groups that are eligible to receive social welfare assistance in Mexico are the elderly and the disabled.
 The pension age in Mexico is 65 years.
 The amount given in the pension varies depending on how much the person contributed to the pension program.
 Pensions are usually 2,253.76 pesos a month.
 People with disabilities are also given pensions.
 The average pension for a disabled individual is roughly 2,253.76 pesos a month.

 Prospera history

 An evolution of the Oportunidades social welfare programme has, in its various forms, given conditional cash transfers (CCTs) to Mexico’s poorest since the 1990s.
 The scheme, originally called Pronasol in 1989, before being renamed Progresa in 1997 and Oportunidades in 2002, was the first major social programme of its kind in Latin America.
 The programme gave poor families cash in exchange for their meeting conditions such as enrolling their children in school and getting regular health check-ups.
 It went on to inspire other similar schemes across Latin America, including Brazil’s Bolsa Família – perhaps the most well-known and successful of them all.

+The program was eliminated by the President Andrés Manuel López Obrador in 2019, and the funds allocated to a new program called "Becas para el Bienestar Benito Juárez" or Scholarships for Wellbeing Benito Juárez.

+Becas para el Bienestar Benito Juárez

+The program provides scholarships for families with children throughout early childhood and high school education.
+Requiring that the families have a child enrolled in a school.